Fairhope Dental Veneers, AL

 The Dental Veneer Procedure

-The dental veneer procedure can often be completed in two dental visits over the course of six weeks.
+The dental veneer procedure can often be completed in two dental visits over six weeks.
 The visits are comprehensive and may require several hours of examination and tooth preparation.
 Dental offices typically boast amenities that may include sedation dentistry and audio/visual distractions, and dental spas even offer massages and other services to help you relax and stay comfortable.

 The diagnostic and examination phase of dental veneer treatment is essential and identifies any oral health concerns that must first be addressed before veneer placement.
 Your dentist also will work with you to select the best tooth color for you from a special shade chart.
 Imaging technologies can provide you with a preview of your expected results, and before and after images can allow you to view other successful cases.
-Treatment begins when the examination is completed and the customized plan designed.
+Treatment begins when the examination is completed and the customized plan is designed.

 There are several steps in the dental veneer procedure.
 First, your dentist will likely administer a local anesthetic so you will be comfortable during tooth preparation and placement of the veneer.
 Your natural tooth is then prepared by minimally reshaping it with a small handheld rotational cutting device called a bur to provide the best fit.
-Burs come in various shapes and sizes and allow precise and minimal shaping of a tooth prior to veneer placement.
+Burs come in various shapes and sizes and allow precise and minimal shaping of a tooth before veneer placement.

 If your treatment requires porcelain veneers, your dentist will make an impression of your teeth from which a mold of your mouth will be made.
 This impression may be sent to an outside dental laboratory where the veneers will be professionally fabricated.
 Some dentists have an in-house dental laboratory and technicians to provide restorative and esthetic treatments such as porcelain veneers in less time.
 Other dentists have chairside CAD/CAM technology and may fabricate the veneer in one visit.